bitshares/marketing/README.md

-# marketing
+# Marketing for the BitShares Blockchain

-This is collective of marketing material for advertisement, public relations and knowledgebase for the BitShares blockchain and community
+This is collective of marketing material for advertisement & public relations and knowledgebase for the BitShares blockchain and community.